 An EPN assembly file that describes each component in the application and how all the components are connected together.
 You are required to include this XML file in your Oracle CEP application.

-In the example, the file is called com.bea.wlevs.example.fx-context.xml and is located in the META-INF/spring directory.
+In the example, the file is called com.oracle.cep.sample.fx.context.xml and is located in the META-INF/spring directory.

 For details, see Section 3.7.5, "The FX EPN Assembly File."